dosht/dosht.github.io/_posts/2020-06-27-how-functional-programming-makes-working-with-kafka-so-easy.md

   } yield ()
 ```

-Here, only `kafkaConsumer.poll` will run in the Kafka thread and `messageHandler.handleMessage(messages)` will run in another thread pool decided on the caller of `consume` of function.
+Here, only `kafkaConsumer.poll` will run in the Kafka thread and `messageHandler.handleMessage(messages)` will run in another thread pool decided on the caller of `consume` function.
 This is a functional alternative to `while(true)` used in the vanilla example.

 Note that we called `consume` in a non-tail-recursive position, but it's [stack safe][thread safety] means it will not throw `StackOverFlowError`.
 Remember that `consume` function doesn't actually run anything, it just describes the task, so it lets `cats.IO` decide how to execute it and `cats.IO.flatMap` runs in a [trampoline context][trampoline context]

 ## Putting them all together

+![2][2]

 **`Consumer.scala`**